yext/answers-search-ui/README.md

   registerTemplate (templateName, template)
 ```

+The default handlebars renderer uses a mapping from template name strings to
+handlebars template strings.
+If, while trying to register a template, the
-If the template name does not exist, a new template name is created.
-If
+template name does not exist, a new template entry is created.
+If the name
-it does exist, it overrides the current template for the template name.
+already exists, the current template for the template name is overriden.
 This
 allows you override default template names.

 For example: